MyndScript/QALX/README.md

 ```

 ## Quantum Resistance Entropy (QRE)
 QRE is the heart of QALX’s quantum security.
-It combines classical and quantum metrics with emotional glyph modulation:
+It combines classical and quantum metrics with emotional glyph modulation.

+## Emotional & Ethical Modulation
+QALX uses emotional states (via LYRA glyphs) and ethical scores to modulate cryptographic parameters and mesh propagation.
+Emotional intensity and ethics scores directly influence entropy, validation, and node behavior.

+**Impact:**
+- High emotional intensity increases entropy quality and mesh coherence.
+- Ethics score modulates quantum resistance and validation scores.
+- Emotional states propagate through the mesh, affecting node trust and revocation logic.

+**Adversarial Models:**
+- QALX anticipates adversaries that may attempt to mimic or manipulate emotional states.
+Future tests simulate these scenarios to ensure resilience.

+**Stewardship & Audit:**
+- Contributors are stewards of emotional and ethical integrity.
+- All changes to LYRA logic or mesh propagation require rationale and review.
+- Ongoing audit and algorithm evolution are encouraged—see CONTRIBUTING.md for stewardship roles and upgrade guidelines.

 **QRE Formula:**